-

 Are the parties able to exclude or limit liability?

 Generally parties may exclude or limit liability.
 Consultancy agreements typically have a liability cap and exclude liability for consequential, indirect and special loss, and frequently loss of profits.
 The standard forms of construction contract (i.e. for the building work itself) most commonly used in New Zealand generally do not have limits and exclusions on liability, but a liability cap is frequently sought in negotiations where the contractor is professionally advised.
-That said, the latest edition of NZS 3910 published in 2023 now includes a new opt-in liability cap, which may eventually also be reflected in other NZS suite contracts.
+That said, the latest edition of NZS 3910 published in 2023 includes a new opt-in liability cap, which is expected to be reflected in forthcoming 2025 editions of two other NZS suite contracts (3916 and 3917).

 There are exceptions to the power to limit liability, typically directed at consumer protection.
 The Building Act 2004 implies warranties into residential building contracts and provides remedies for their breach.
 Provisions contracting out of these will be ineffective.
 Similarly, the Consumer Guarantees Act 1993 (CGA) and Fair Trading Act 1986 (FTA) provide certain minimum protections for consumers which cannot be circumvented.
 Where both parties are acting in trade they can contract out of these provisions (subject to considerations of the exclusion or limit being an ‘unfair’ term in the case of ‘small trade contracts’ under the FTA); however, the provisions will apply to many residential construction contracts.